 The Summer Nonprofit Immersion Program (SNIP) is a summer internship program that brings together students at Wake Forest University with community partners to enhance both the learning of the student and the capacity of the nonprofit partner.
 In 2019 the program will be expanding due to an exciting partnership between PHI and the WFU School of Divinity.
-Applications for students will open in January of 2019.
-We are currently recruiting partner sites through November 19th.
+Applications for student participants are open through March 4th.
+Community Partner Placements for this year include:

 The Wake Forest Pro Humanitate Institute and the Wake Forest School of Divinity are seeking to place undergraduate and graduate summer interns in partner organizations with the goal of advancing the mission and vision of the university’s community partners.
 The Summer Nonprofit Immersion Program (SNIP) is a summer program that brings together undergraduates at Wake Forest University with community partners to enhance both the learning of the student and the capacity of the community partner.
 Similarly, the Public Religious Internship & Ministry Exploration (PRIME) summer internship program joins students at Wake Forest University School of Divinity with community partners in the work of justice, compassion, and reconciliation.
 In 2019, the SNIP and PRIME programs are working together to place student summer interns in nonprofit organizations and faith communities who are committed to the common good.